-This Slow Cooker Barbacoa Beef has become one of our family favorites.
+This Slow Cooker Barbacoa Recipe has become one of our family favorites.
 Tender fall apart beef that simmers all day long in flavorful Mexican spices.
-If you are a fan of Chipotles Barbacoa Beef, you are going to love this recipe.
+If you are a fan of Chipotles Barbacoa recipe, you are going to love this recipe.
 We love to use the Barbacoa for quick and easy tacos.
-It’s perfect on a soft tortilla piled high with fresh pico de gallo, avocados and a squeeze of fresh lime juice.
+It’s perfect on a corn tortilla piled high with fresh pico de gallo, avocados and a squeeze of fresh lime juice.

 Once the meat is tender, it’s time to shred and serve.
 Don’t discard the flavorful cooking liquid.
 Keep the juices in the slow cooker and let them combine with the shredded meat.